 Of particular interest is Argentina where bank account ownership is not only low, but where financial exclusion actually grew by two percentage points (from 50% to 52%) since 2014 – contrary to its neighbors that have recorded growth in bank account ownership.
 Across the globe, financial exclusion declined from 39% to 33%, according to the World Bank.

 What’s most alarming in Argentina is that the gap between the financially included and excluded populations has double in the observed three-year period (2014-2017).
 Also, if half of the country’s adult population does not own a bank account, these numbers are even higher when observed from an income perspective: 57% of the low income population is unbanked and 60% of youth between the ages of 18-29.
 When asked why they don’t own an account, 42% explained that it’s due to a lack of sufficient funds.

-In terms of financial inclusion, Argentina is ahead only of Paraguay where 69% of the population is unbanked.
+In terms of A process by which individuals and businesses can access appropriate, affordable, and timely financial products and services.
+These include banking, loan, equity, and insurance products.
+While it is r...
+More, Argentina is ahead only of Paraguay where 69% of the population is unbanked.

 The reasons for such numbers are many and include a low rate of bank branches in remote areas, a history of economic crises which fosters a deep distrust in the banking system, and a desire to avoid taxation.
 Indeed, the national survey conducted by Voices! and UP, unveiled a serious lack of confidence in financial institutions by the Argentinian population where “73% admitted having “little or no” confidence in banks, a figure that climbs to 78% amongst the unbanked”.